 - When did you see it – day, month, year

 - Who saw it – give a name.
 If you did not identify it, also give us the determiner’s name.

 There are a couple of different ways you can send us your records, these are:

 - Online – submit records using either Living Record or iRecord.

-- Electronic recording form – Using our recording form is a great way to submit a number of records using a simple spreadsheet.
-Email it back to firstname.lastname@example.org
+- Electronic recording form – Using one of our simple spreadsheets is a great way to submit a number of records.
+Choose from our standard recording form or the detailed recording form.
+Once complete, email it back to email@example.com

 If you have non-Wiltshire records you can submit them directly to the relevant Local Environmental Records Centres (LERCs) or equivalent organisations throughout the UK.